vannarho-fas/PotentialFutureExposureAWSSpark/README.md

 #### Load historical libor rates, swap specifications and FxFwd specifications from input file into an RDD and collect the results

 <pre><code>
+# Loads libor fixings from input file into an RDD and then collects the results
 def load_libor_fixings(libor_fixings_file):
     libor_fixings = sc.textFile(libor_fixings_file) \
         .map(lambda line: line.split(",")) \